from training.npr.org: https://training.npr.org/sources/alex-hanna/

 Veena Dubal is a law professor at the University of California’s Hastings College of Law and an expert on the intersection of employment and labor law, technology and work in the precarious gig economy.

 José A. Quiñonez is a 2016 MacArthur Fellow and the founding CEO of Mission Asset Fund (MAF), a nonprofit that helps financially excluded communities, particularly low-income and immigrant families, to become visible, active and successful participants in the U.S. financial mainstream.

-Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University and the David and Diane Steffy Fellow at the Hoover Institution.
+Lanhee J. Chen is the director of domestic policy studies and lecturer in the public policy program at Stanford University.
 His research interests include health care policy, the design of public institutions and advanced policy analysis.